Travel and Tourist Information

 To search for other (and less expensive) accommodations, see the tourist-office links below.

-I had an excellent meal of lake perch with frites at the Restaurant La Clef at Rue du Théâtre 1 in the city center.
+I had an excellent meal of lake perch with pommes frites in the Restaurant La Clef at Rue du Théâtre 1 in the city center.
 The traditional bistro-style restaurant was cozy and friendly, with guests who ranged from business people to families with small children.
 (The restaurant occupies a house where Jean-Jacques Rousseau lived in 1732.)

 Vevey is on the main railway line that runs from Geneva to Lausanne, Montreux, and the Simplon Tunnel.
 It's only about 15 minutes from Lausanne by the Swiss Federal Railways or commuter train.
 You can also reach Vevey by the No. 1 bus from Montreux, which passes the Castle of Chillon.